-Read this Operator's Guide and watch the SAFFTY DVD video.
+Read this Operator's Guide and watch the SAFETY DVD video (if provided with vehicle).

 Become completely familiar with the operational controls and the general operation of the vehicle.

 Take a training course if available (contact an authorized Can-Am dealer to find out about training course availability), and perform the practice exercises in PRACTICE EXERCISES section.
 Practice driving in a suitable area free of hazards and feel the response of each control.
 Drive at low speeds.
 Higher speeds require greater experience, knowledge and suitable riding conditions.